mostscript/uu.chart/README.txt

 Introduction
 ============

-uu.runchart is an add-on for Plone for time-series run chart plots.
+uu.chart is an add-on for Plone for named and time-series run chart plots and named-series line and bar charts.

 --